-One thing I realized Mehebub is now a “Pro” Bangali when it comes to “বাজার করা.”
-I don’t think I will be able to translate the inner meaning of বাজার করা (Bajar Kora) in English.
-In simplest sense, Bajar kora is one of the chores loved by a Bengali Man or Woman.
-Bajar Kora stands for regular day to day shopping of fresh veggies, greens, animal products or anything and everything edible and beyond.
+One thing I realized Mehebub is now a "Pro" Bangali when it comes to "বাজার করা."
+I don't think I will be able to translate the inner meaning of বাজার করা (Bajar Kora) in English.
+In the simplest sense, Bajar kora is one of the chores loved by a Bengali Man or Woman.
+Bajar Kora stands for regular day-to-day shopping of fresh veggies, greens, animal products, or anything and everything edible and beyond.

 Coming back to my husband dearest, as I was saying he is now a pro and so is my daughter.
-Both of them love to go to nearby Patuli market every Sunday morning to procure fresh produces.
-Pasta in fact, loves to have Bhnarer Chaa with the shop-keepers.
-It was last Sunday when both of them went to the market to purchase some mutton for our regular Sunday mutton curry and Mehebub ended on calling me for completely different reason.
+Both of them love to go to the nearby Patuli market every Sunday morning to procure fresh produces.
+Pasta, in fact, loves to have Bhnarer Chaa with the shopkeepers.
+It was last Sunday when both of them went to the market to purchase some mutton for our regular Sunday mutton curry and Mehebub ended up calling me for a completely different reason.
 He was asking whether we need coconut for making Bhapa Chingri!
 They found fresh prawns and decided to procure the same in addition to the mutton!

-They came back home with fresh pinkish prawns along with a coconut.
+They came back home with fresh pinkish prawns along with coconut.
 I must say I was happy to see the prawns.
 The quality was indeed good.
 Moreover, Bhapa Chingri is a hassle-free recipe.
-Bhapa stands for “steamed’.
-In this recipe you do not need to fry the prawns.
-I in general make a paste of coconut paste, mustard paste, plain curd along with mustard oil and green chilies to marinade prawns followed by steaming the prawns for few minutes.
+Bhapa stands for "steamed'.
+In this recipe, you do not need to fry the prawns.
+I in general make a paste of coconut paste, mustard paste, and plain curd along with mustard oil and green chilies to marinade prawns followed by steaming the prawns for a few minutes.

 To make Bhapa Chingri, you can use a pressure cooker to steam the prawns.
-Optionally, you can steam the marinated prawn while boiling rice or else you can microwave the prawns.
+Optionally, you can steam the marinated prawn while boiling rice, or else you can microwave the prawns.
 I prefer to use whole prawns with the head and skin on to make Bhapa Chingri.
-However, you can use dressed prawns or shrimps as well.
+However, you can use dressed prawns or shrimp as well.